 This guide is about working visas for Turkey - if they're available, to whom, and how to get them.

-Just to be clear, this guide does not apply if you merely wish to come to Turkey on a business trip: to meet clients, investigate the market, hold meetings etc. For those purposes you may visit on a simple tourist visa.
-Strictly speaking, you should apply for a special short-term visa to come for a meeting, conference etc. In practice, almost everybody will travel for these purposes on a tourist visa.
+Just to be clear, this section does not apply if you merely wish to come to Turkey on a business trip: to meet clients, investigate the market, hold meetings etc. For those purposes you may visit on a simple tourist visa.

-Otherwise, whether you just want a summer job in Turkey or you wish to settle down and work there for good, you'll need a visa.
+Otherwise, whether you just want a summer job in Turkey or you wish to settle down and work there for good, you'll need a work visa/permit.
 Unfortunately, work visas in Turkey are not very easy to obtain.
-There is a fairly high level of unemployment in Turkey (11.8% in March 2017) and the government wants to protect the employment of its own people.
-However, if you have skills that are needed – say, a teacher of French, a nanny or a seasonal worker in a hotel who speaks a language that is in demand – getting a visa is still fairly simple.
-If you have work skills that are widely available in Turkey (e.g. a motor mechanic) it is almost impossible to obtain a work visa.
+There is a fairly high level of unemployment in Turkey (11.2% in November 2017) and much higher youth unemployment.
+So, naturally, the government wants to protect the employment of its own people.
+However, if you have skills that are needed - say, a teacher of French, a nanny or a seasonal worker in a hotel who speaks a language that is in demand - getting a visa is still fairly simple.
+If you have work skills that are already widely available in Turkey (e.g. a motor mechanic) it is almost impossible to obtain a work visa.

 Each job for which a visa might be obtained has an eligibility criteria list and a minimum permitted wage.